agarwalp-14/PLL_ICDesign/README.md

 ### Parasitics Extraction

+The wiring interconnects in the layouts creates parasitic capacitances and resistances.
+The parasitic extraction is the calculation of these parasitics in the designed devices so that an accurate analog model of the circuit is created.
+With shrinking nodes, these parasitics hve started making a significant impact on the circuit performance, so it becomes important to incorporate them in our design.

 ![image](https://user-images.githubusercontent.com/86144443/127772225-a44daaae-626a-4a19-a8b6-509f7ab8051f.png)

   These simple commands are used to extract the parasitics from the layout.
 We extract the parasitics to a spice file using command *ext2spice*